Git Rebase vs. Merge: Which Is Better?

-Git merge allows you to merge branches from Git.
+Git merge is a command that allows you to merge branches from Git.

 What Is Git Rebase?

-Git rebase is a second way to integrate changes from one branch to another.
+Git rebase is a command that allows developers to integrate changes from one branch to another.

 Git rebase compresses all the changes into a single “patch.”
 Then it integrates the patch onto the target branch.
-Unlike merging, rebasing flattens history because it transfers the completed work from one branch to another.
+Unlike merging, rebasing flattens history.
+It transfers the completed work from one branch to another.
 In the process, unwanted history is eliminated.

-This question has split the Git community.
-Some believe you should always rebase and others that you should always merge.
-Each side has some convincing benefits.
+Some developers believe you should always rebase.
+And others think that you should always merge.
+Each side has benefits.

 So which one should your team use?